psychoinformatics-de/psychoinformatics-www/content/pages/index.rst

-We participated in the `Committee on Best Practice in Data Analysis and Sharing (COBIDAS) <http://www.humanbrainmapping.org/cobidas>`_ that produced a comprehesive report on how to conduct and report neuroimaging studies to aid reproducibility in this area of research.
+We participated in the `Committee on Best Practice in Data Analysis and Sharing (COBIDAS) <http://www.humanbrainmapping.org/cobidas>`_ that produced a comprehensive report on how to conduct and report neuroimaging studies to aid reproducibility in this area of research.
 This work has been featured in the *New York Times* article "`Do You Believe in God, or Is That a Software Glitch?
 <https://www.nytimes.com/2016/08/28/opinion/sunday/do-you-believe-in-god-or-is-that-a-software-glitch.html>`_".